Retirement withdrawal strategies: Stay tax smart

 - Interested in starting an individual retirement account (IRA) or consolidating other accounts into your existing one?
 Call 800-247-8000, ext.
 2503 between 7 a.m. and 9 p.m.
 CT.
 Not familiar with IRAs?
 Here’s a refresher.

-2Assuming you meet the certain qualified distribution requirements: made after holding the account for a five-year period and is made after either participant reaches 59 1/2, participant’s death, or participant becomes disabled.
+2Assuming you meet the certain qualified distribution requirements: made after holding the account for a five-year period and is made after either participant reaches 59½, participant’s death, or participant becomes disabled, or certain other exceptions.

 The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment advice or tax advice.
 You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, investment or accounting obligations and requirements.